-Temperatures for the last millennium were estimated using a lake record c.
-45 km farther to the west (Seebergsee, 46°370N, 7°280E).
+Temperatures for the last millennium were estimated using a lake record ca. 45 km farther to the west (Seebergsee, 46°370 N, 7°280 E).
 For this lake, Larocque-Tobler et al. (2012) used chironomid taxa embedded within the sediments to reconstruct a temperature history for the most recent past.
-These provide estimates of how the mean temperatures during a distinct period in the past deviated from the modern ones representing the time span between 1961-1990 AD.
-The resulting differences are

-- 160 0°C for the 19th century AD, -0.5°C for the Little Ice Age and +1.2°C for the Medieval Climate Optimum.
-We additionally resorted to tree-ring based temperature reconstructions for Central Europe (Büntgen et al., 2011) and used these data as further constraint for the temperatures in the past.
-The tree ring data infer temperatures for the Central Alps, which are in good agreement with those from the lake record (Larocque-Tobler et al., 2012), at least for a shorter period of a few centuries (Büntgen et al., 2006).
-We therefore extracted temperature anomalies of -1 °C for the migration period and + 0.5 - 165 °C for the period during the Roman climate optimum.
-We adjusted all values to the 20th century AD warming (+ 0.8 °C) and calculated MATs for the corresponding periods under the assumption of a constant diurnal and annual temperature fluctuation.
-We inferred no lag between the increase of mean air temperatures and the temperature adjustments on the rock surface (Table 1).
+These provide estimates of how the mean annual air temperatures during a distinct period in the past deviated from the modern ones representing the time span between 1961 and 1990 CE.
+The resulting differences are 0 °C for the 19th century CE, -0.5 °C for the Little Ice Age, and +1.2 °C for the Medieval Climate Optimum.
+We additionally resorted to tree-ring-based temperature reconstructions for central Europe (Büntgen et al., 2011) and used these data as further constraint for the temperatures in the past.
+The tree ring data infer temperatures for the Central Alps which are in good agreement with those from the lake record (Larocque-Tobler et al., 2012), at least for a shorter period of a few centuries (Büntgen et al., 2006).
+We therefore extracted temperature anomalies of -1 °C for the Migration Period and +0.5 °C for the period during the Roman Climate Optimum.
+We adjusted all values to the 20th-century